Boss Radio: Boss Radio in the United States

 Although developed earlier at other stations, the U.S. "Boss Radio" format is most closely associated with KHJ in Los Angeles, at 930 kHz AM.

 KHJ, one of the first radio stations in Los Angeles, had gone on the air in 1922 and in later years was owned by RKO, a major U.S. corporation which produced movies, television and radio programming over its own stations.
 In the 1940s and 1950s, KHJ broadcast a mix of drama, mystery, soap operas, news, and music, both live and recorded.
 In the early 1960s the format was adult contemporary music.
 The audience ratings were dominated by KFWB, KRLA, KABC and KMPC, and KHJ lagged far behind the other stations.

 Block programming gave way to Top 40 radio during the 1950s.
 Stations played from 40 to 75 current records each week.
 Disc jockeys were talkative and the jingles were often a full minute in length.
 Two California radio programming pioneers, Bill Drake and Gene Chenault, modified the Top 40 formula to include a smaller number of records, heavier rotation of the biggest hits, very short jingles and less talk.
 The new sound would come to be known as "Boss Radio".
 KHJ General Manager Ken DeVaney originated the phrase.
 The word "boss" had come to mean something hip, new, exciting and the top of its class.
 Drake had tested some of the format elements in 1961 and 1962 while he served as program director and morning man at San Francisco's KYA, a station that promoted itself at the time as "The Boss of the Bay".
 At about the same time, competitor station KEWB promoted itself via its station ID jingles as "Boss Radio".

 Drake and Chenault introduced and further developed this format at KYNO in Fresno, KSTN in Stockton, and KGB AM in San Diego.
 In April 1965 they brought it to KHJ.

 Within a few months the "Boss Radio" format had brought KHJ to the top of the ratings in the Los Angeles market.
 It also firmly established the careers of several "boss jocks" such as The Real Don Steele and Robert W. Morgan who helped to put "Boss Radio" on the air in Los Angeles, under the guidance of program director Ron Jacobs.
 (The other original Boss Jocks in the spring of 1965 included Roger Christian, Gary Mack, Dave Diamond, Sam Riddle, and Johnny Williams.)

 As a result of the station's success, several other stations adopted the format, notably KFRC in San Francisco, WFIL in Philadelphia, WRKO in Boston, and eventually reaching as far north as Canadian border blaster CKLW in Windsor, Ontario (targeting metro Detroit area).
-As a result of its massive clear channel signal and overnight signal propagation, CKLW was able to garner an international audience—even as far as Soviet Russia, making it almost certainly (though unprovably) the biggest of the "Boss Radios".
+As a result of its powerful 50,000-watt signal and overnight signal propagation, CKLW was able to garner an international audience—even as far as Soviet Russia, making it almost certainly (though unprovably) the biggest of the "Boss Radios".